Planning

 Lot 1

-The Authority proposes to procure an Integrator organisation via the Most Suitable Provider Process (MSP) in accordance with the Provider Selection Regime (PSR).
-The contract will be a block contract commencing 9 February 2026 - 8 January 2028.
+This notice is an intention to award a contract under the most suitable provider process in accordance with the Provider Selection Regime 2023 (PSR).
+The contract will be a block contract commencing 10 February 2026 - 9 February 2028.
+This is a new service, and a new provider of such service in Mid and South Essex.
 Scope and Responsibilities The Integrator will: * Validate pupil numbers and financial assumptions during mobilisation. * Establish IT systems and reporting mechanisms. * Engage schools to promote service uptake. * Recruit and train subcontractors (optometrists). * Ensure delivery of annual sight tests for pupils in special education schools across Essex.
-Further details are in Docs 3a and 3b - Specification.
 Contractual Framework * The Integrator contract will use the Standard NHS Contract (short form), covering all performance and risk requirements. * Subcontractor agreements will be governed by the General Ophthalmic Services (GOS) Contract, per the national model. * Delivered under a block funding model, capped at NHS England allocation.
 Activity above the cap is at the Integrator's risk; underspend will be reinvested into service improvement. * Provisions allow permitted modifications under Regulations and NHS Standard Contract change control.
 Known future modification: geographic expansion beyond Mid and South Essex to the wider Essex ICB footprint.
-Estimated Value The estimated aggregate value (including known modifications) is PS570,000.
-Important Notice for Potential Providers The Authority will only consider organisations that: * Meet basic selection criteria (Reg 19). * Are not excluded or excludable (Reg 20). * Demonstrate capability across the five key criteria (Reg 5).
-Basic Selection Criteria Providers must: * Have a General Optical Council (GOC)-registered optometrist in senior leadership. * Hold an existing local contract for ease of mobilisation. * Demonstrate a proven track record in: o Partnerships with local accredited optometry practices. o Collaboration with independent and national opticians. o Working with the Local Optical Committee (LOC). o Commissioning and managing NHS eye care services, including subcontracting. * Ensure compliance with specification and contract terms across subcontractors, operating within the fixed tariff of at least PS85 per sight test. * Show strong experience of and understanding of the GOS contract and governance.
-Key Criteria Assessment Providers must demonstrate capability across five areas: 1.
+Estimated Value The estimated lifetime value (including known modifications) of the contract is PS570,000.
+The Authority only considered organisations that: * Met basic selection criteria (Reg 19). * Are not excluded or excludable (Reg 20). * Demonstrated capability across the five key criteria (Reg 5).
+Basic Selection Criteria Providers needed to: * Have a General Optical Council (GOC)-registered optometrist in senior leadership. * Hold an existing local contract for ease of mobilisation. * Demonstrate a proven track record in: o Partnerships with local accredited optometry practices. o Collaboration with independent and national opticians. o Working with the Local Optical Committee (LOC). o Commissioning and managing NHS eye care services, including subcontracting. * Ensure compliance with specification and contract terms across subcontractors, operating within the fixed tariff of at least PS85 per sight test. * Show strong experience of and understanding of the GOS contract and governance.
+Key Criteria Assessment Providers needed to demonstrate capability across five areas: 1.
 Quality and Innovation (20%) o Experience delivering large-scale community eye care. o Proven model integrating independent and multiple practices with robust assurance. o Innovative digital platforms for referral and coordination. o Integration with hospital ophthalmology services. o Delivery of enhanced services (e.g., MECS, post-cataract care, glaucoma monitoring).
 2. Value (20%) o Financial model reinvesting into NHS eye care. o Leveraging local infrastructure to minimise costs. o Centralised contracting and IT systems for efficiency. o Evidence of cost savings through reduced hospital reliance.
 3. Integration, Collaboration, Sustainability (20%) o Strong relationships with local services and LOC. o Governance structures to sustain delivery across diverse networks.
 4. Access and Health Inequalities (20%) o Accessible care close to home, including rural areas. o Contracting with independent and multiple practices. o Enhanced services for vulnerable groups.
 5. Social Value (20%) o Commitment to reinvestment, workforce development, and local economic resilience. o Funded clinical training for subcontractors. o Subcontracting model supporting local economies and sustainable employment.
-Providers unable to meet these criteria should not apply.
-The Authority will only consider organisations evidencing equivalent scale, governance, digital infrastructure, hospital integration, and reinvestment mechanisms.
 Additional information: Further details can be found at sections VI.3.

 Publication & Lifecycle